Dana Claxton: Photography

 In the series On to the Red Road (2006), Claxton brings together five photographs to take a look on femininity and clothing.
 Through the series Claxton is showing a model wearing traditional regalia slowly removing articles of clothing to reveal a sexy outfit, bringing questions of sexuality and gender bias to light.

 Paint Up (2009) features portraits of Joseph Paul, a ceremonial Salish Black Face dancer and Pow-wow dancer living on the Musqueam Indian Reserve.
-Up close, large scale color portraits of Paul with his face painted, these works have been described as "imposing images, striking and cool, throw down a challenge to the sterile, nonspiritual, materialistic view of contemporary life."
+Up close, large scale colour portraits of Paul with his face painted, these works have been described as "imposing images, striking and cool, throw down a challenge to the sterile, nonspiritual, materialistic view of contemporary life."

 Newer works such as the Mustang Suite take a vivid look at the meanings and stereotypes behind Indianess, specifically Black Elk's vision of the Horse Dance.
 A group of large C-prints, the mustang represents freedom and mobility, and is not necessarily displayed as a horse.
 Daddy's Gotta New Ride shows an Indigenous man in a black suit with face paint and braided hair, standing next to a red Ford Mustang.
 Baby Girls Gotta Mustang features twin girls in red dresses and mukluks on bicycles.
 Another in the series, Mama Has a Pony Girl…Named History and Sets Her Free, shows a medicine woman with her arms outstretched and a Caucasian woman danced like a burlesque pony girl.
 The image is meant to support Aboriginal women who wish to release themselves from the binds of history, specifically one filled with sexualized stereotypes.
 Other images in the series are large scale reflections on the Indigenous community in a contemporary world.

 Claxton has also focused on the American Indian Movement which features blown up black-and-white photos of declassified government documents about the at times controversial civil rights organization.
 The documents were collected when Claxton lived in New York City in the late 1980s and early 1990s, from the New York Public Library.
 The reporting documents have many blacked out words, notorious of other government documents from the FBI and related organizations.

 Claxton's photography has been featured in the book #NotYourPrincess Voices of Native American Women (2017), which was edited by Lisa Charleyboy and Mary Beth Leatherdale.
 Included in her art piece Onto the Red Road, Claxton states that "[it] is about transformation, spirituality, and objectification of Indigenous [women]."
 When asked "what it means to be an NDN woman," Claxton cites "care for your family and community with generosity, courage, wisdom, and fortitude."

 Claxton's solo exhibition “Dana Claxton: Spark" opened at the Baltimore Museum of Art in 2024, as part of the larger exhibition Preoccupied: Indigenizing the Museum.
-The exhibition featured LED large-scale, backlit, color photographs that she refers to as "fireboxes" as a play on the term "lightboxes" to described the energy in her work with a nod to her indigenous roots.
+The exhibition featured LED large-scale, backlit, colour photographs that she refers to as "fireboxes" as a play on the term "lightboxes" to described the energy in her work with a nod to her indigenous roots.
 These fireboxes she references as a testament to the beauty and resilience of Indigenous women.